hmalphettes/vault-plugin-secrets-vsphere/README.md

 Exploration and POC stage.

-Store a VSphere `sudoer` user in Vault.
+Store a vSphere `sudoer` user in Vault.
 Configure roles that create short lived users or sessions managed by Vault.
 Map existing users to roles.
-Put in place unit tests relying on govmomi/vcsim's mock framework for VSphere.
+Put in place unit tests relying on govmomi/vcsim's mock framework for vSphere.

 ## Setup